If you are ending a tenancy on behalf of a tenant who has died please see death of a tenant.

 - Pay any outstanding rent or other charges

-- Hand your keys into your Area Housing Office.
+- Hand your keys into our Housing Office.

 Give us notice